gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

    outside of WebGL

    In WebGL1 if you had 16 uniforms that would require 16 calls to `gl.uinformXXX`.
+That is relatively slow.
-In WebGL2 if you use a Uniform Buffer Object you can set the values in a typed array all inside JavaScript which means it's much much faster.
+   In WebGL2 if you use
+   a Uniform Buffer Object you can set the values in a typed array all inside JavaScript which means it's much much faster.
 When all the values are set